kappasquare/eski/README.md

 Eski currently only supports GET requests.
 As of yet, there are no requirements or plans to support other methods.
 Eski was named to abbreviate Easy Schema.
 Easy + Schema = Eski :)

-NOTE: Eski will be temporarily halting javascript support.
+NOTE: The dart version of Eski is more actively developed than the Javascript version.
 ### Roadmap
 - [ ] Add UTs
 - [ ] Support Query params in GET requests